onqtam/headjack/docs/why/2_SYSTEM.md

 # SECTION: War
 ██████████████████████████████████████████████████████████████████

+> "The greatest victory is that which requires no battle." - [Sun Tzu](https://www.goodreads.com/quotes/608916-the-greatest-victory-is-that-which-requires-no-battle)

 > "Each murder is one too many." - [Jürgen Habermas](https://www.azquotes.com/quote/994093)

 > "If tyranny and oppression come to this land, it will be in the guise of fighting a foreign enemy." - [James Madison](https://www.goodreads.com/quotes/1184946-if-tyranny-and-oppression-come-to-this-land-it-will)